greer-david/data_jobs_analysis/README.md

 ![Essential Skills for Premium Roles](assets/2_Top_Jobs_Skills.png)

-### 3. How Do Data & Business Analysts’ Skillsets Differ From Other Data Jobs
+### 3. How Do Data & Business Analysts’ Skill Sets Differ From Other Data Jobs

 A comparison of the broader skill types found in job postings is given in this section.